 Sidney Sheldon's novel Tell Me Your Dreams is about a woman who fears she is being stalked, and her two co-workers who become concerned about her.
 It is eventually revealed that all three are the same person; the main character developed two separate personalities because she could not handle the trauma of childhood sexual abuse.

 In Stephen King's The Dark Tower series introduces two characters in the second book: Odetta Holmes, a fairly well-to-do black woman who lost her legs and is generally surviving the 1960's as best she can; and Detta Walker, who is dangerous, brutal, and very bitter.
 The two personalities are almost completely unaware of each other, at least until the plot comes knocking.
 At the book's climax, the two personalities integrate into Susannah Dean, who possesses the good sense of the former, and the tenacity and will of the latter.
-Odetta/Dedda is irritatingly referred to by all characters and narration as "schizophrenic."
+Odetta/Dedda is often referred to as "schizophrenic," which is justified in this case as most of the characters' information on the disorder comes at second- or third-hand from Eddie's recollections of 80s pop culture.

 In Amelia Atwater-Rhodes' Persistence of Memory, Erin suffers from DID with the complication that her alter comes from psychic residue from a vampire attack on her pregnant mother.
 While the alter that manifests is just the psychic remnant, the basis for Erin's alter, Shevaun, is a very real and very dangerous vampire.